ddl-dave-heinicke/Domino-Code-Assistant-Workshop/README.md

 ### 5.2 Importing an Existing Snippet

 What if we wanted to plot production by all sources on the same area plot?
 We could write a function to stack the dataframe by source, then select a specific time window to plot.
-To prevent repeating work, we could save this “stacking” and time window selection code into a snippet, and use it as reusable code in other projects.
+DCA doesn't do this out of the box, but fortunately this code already exists from a different project.
+To prevent repeating work, we could save this “stacking” and time window selection code into a snippet, and make it easily reusable code in other projects.

 To try this out, return to your first notebook, and in the DCA menu, select **Insert Snippet**, select the following snippet that was created earlier for this lab, and run it: